 Developers can now:

-The launch of DashO 12.5.0 marks a major milestone in the first half of our 2025 roadmap––delivering official support for Android 15 and Kotlin 2.
+The launch of DashO 12.5.0 marks a significant milestone in the first half of our 2025 roadmap—delivering official support for Android 15 and Kotlin 2.
 While Android 15 became available late 2024, our support is intentionally timed to align with enterprise adoption cycles, ensuring stability and compatibility for production environments.

 As development frameworks evolve, so do the threats that target them.
-That’s why we continuously evolve our products to support the latest language features and platform standards.
+We continuously evolve our products to support the latest language features and platform standards.
 These enhancements are part of our broader commitment to helping you stay ahead of risk, without sacrificing speed or innovation.
-And we’re just getting started – more improvements are on the way for 2025.
+And we’re just getting started—more improvements are coming for 2025.
 Stay tuned, and stay protected.

 Start your free trial today and experience how PreEmptive strengthens your application security from the inside out.